Azure-Samples/mlops-enterprise-template/README.md

 | `README.md`                   | This README file.                          |
 | `SECURITY.md`                 | Microsoft Security README.                 |

+#### Creating  Storage Account subcription
+If user requires to create a subscription to storage account also.
+For this  user needs to create a new storage account in the same resource group.

+To create a new storage account use [link](https://ms.portal.azure.com/#create/Microsoft.StorageAccount-ARM)

+Following extra steps need to be done in the given order for enabling subscription to the created storage account-
+- Remove [line 562](/infra/deploy.core-infra.json#L562) and [line 600](/infra/deploy.core-infra.json#L562) from file [deploy.core-infra.json](/infra/deploy.core-infra.json).
+- Uncomment `STORAGE_ACCOUNT` env variable in [setup.yml](/.github/workflows/setup.yml) and add the name of storage account to be subscribed to.
+  You need to make sure that your storage name and `STORAGE_ACCOUNT` env variable name  specified in [setup.yml](/.github/workflows/setup.yml) both should match.
+- Follow steps mentioned in step 4(setup) to trigger workflow [setup.yml](/.github/workflows/setup.yml).

 ## Arm template to deploy azure resources